ibm-cloud-docs/watsonx-code-assistant/cloud-setup-wca-individual.md

 ## Securing your setup
 {: #cloud-setup-wca-individual-secure-setup}

 By default, the Ollama server runs on IP address 127.0.0.1, port 11434, using http as a protocol, on your local device.
-To use https instead, or go through a proxy server, see the [Ollama documentation](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-use-ollama-with-a-proxy-server)(: external).
+To use https instead, or go through a proxy server, see the [Ollama documentation](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-use-ollama-with-a-proxy-server){: external}.

 ## Switch from a local model to {{site.data.keyword.cloud_notm}}
 {: #cloud-setup-wca-individual-switch-to-cloud}